You are here: Home > About

 Agricultural research designed to benefit developing countries (their farmers, their environment and their economies) and to foster mutual understanding can be defined as international agricultural research.
 Since the majority of people in less developed countries live in rural areas and are dependent on the land for employment and their food security, support for agricultural research is one of the most effective ways that Australia can assist in their development.

-The Chief Executive is responsible to the Board for the conduct and control of the affairs of the Fund, and the Chief Executive, together with the Director of Master Classes and Training, the Director of Public Affairs and Communication and the State and Territory Coordinators, are responsible for the implementation of the Fund’s activities.
+The Chief Executive is responsible to the Board for the conduct and control of the affairs of the Fund, and together with the Director of Capacity Building, the Director of Outreach and the State and Territory Coordinators, is responsible for the implementation of the Fund’s activities.

 We also hold a range of innovative and provocative events at state and national levels on vital aspects of research, training and development, including an annual conference each year in Canberra to address a key issue related to food security.